 Here’s how it works

-- You fill in this form and tick the Free Wills Service box.
+- You fill in this form and tick the free Wills services box.

-- Our partner, the National Free Wills Network, will then send you the names and addresses of at least two local firms of solicitors taking part in this scheme.
+- Our partner, the National Free Wills Network, sends you the names and addresses of at least two local firms of solicitors.

-If you aren’t married, writing Will can protect your partner.
+If you aren’t married, writing a Will can protect your partner.

 If you die without a Will, your estate will go to your blood relatives, and nothing to your partner.
-So our Free Will Service is a good way to protect someone you love.
+Our Free Wills Service is a good way to protect someone you love.

-A lot of people include a gift in their Will to the RNLI while they are using these services.
-You don’t have to.
-But we do hope you’ll consider it.
-Remember, a gift of any size will play an important part during an emergency rescue.
+A lot of people include a gift in their Will to the RNLI while they are using this service.
+You don’t have to, but we do hope you’ll consider it.
+Remember, a gift of any size can be put to good use.